-Competition winning design – Nanotechnology Biotechnology and Energy Technologies Building for the College of Engineering
+Winning Competition Design: Nanotechnology, Biotechnology and Energy Technologies Building

 In 2011 Carnegie Mellon University invited OFFICE 52 Architecture, along with seventeen of the most esteemed design firms in the country, to participate in a national competition to design Carnegie Mellon University’s new Nano-Bio-Energy Technologies Building.
 With their firm established for only 9 months at that time, Isaac Campbell and Michelle LaFoe’s transformative design vision, outside-the-box thinking, and ingenious program proposal won the competition and hence the prestigious commission.